 In the same interview, Mickey Rooney tells how at a very low point in his life how over breakfast at a Lake Tahoe coffee shop, he was greeted by a busboy with “blond curls, a white-rose complexion, and shining teeth,” When the young man called his name, Rooney tells that he started to stand, thinking he had a telephone call.
 However, the busboy leaned toward him whispering in his ear, “Mr. Rooney, Jesus Christ loves you very much.”
 Rooney says that the mysterious busboy then vanished.
 Rooney looked for the young man and gave his description to the manager of the establishment, but he was told that no such person worked there.
 Rooney believes he was visited by an angel.

 Albin says that Rooney boldly proclaimed a very orthodox faith centered on Jesus Christ as his Savior and described Rooney as an “unabashed Christian.”
 Rooney tells Albin, “I’ve given my life to God…and I try and do the right thing, but inevitably, and unfortunately, I do the wrong thing.
 I suffer from being human.”

 In 1993, The New York Times quotes Mickey Rooney as saying, “I believe God gave me my career.
 I was sent here to do my Father’s work.”

 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us…( Hebrews 12:1)Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!